wanhive/endpoint.java/README.md

 # Package

-This package can be compiled using **maven** into a java archive (JAR) and subsequently be used for the development of IoT endpoints.
+Compile this package into a java archive (JAR) with **maven** and use the output JAR to develop IoT endpoints.

 # Resources